betulsalim/JSProjects/README.md

 can make player name go up or down like if playerCount = 8; my last player name is Player 8 or if playerCount = 4; my last player name is Player 4.

-in Node.js folder I learned how to use JSON with JavScript
+in Node.js folder I learned how to use JSON with JavaScript